Compare Gas & Electricity Prices per kWh in the UK

 What is the average electricity cost per kWh across the UK?

-Following the latest update to the Energy Price Cap, the average cost of electricity per kWh for households on standard variable tariffs is now 26.35p.
+Following the latest update to the Energy Price Cap, the average cost of electricity per kWh for households on standard variable tariffs is now 26.11p, up from 24.67p in the previous quarter.

 Region Average Electricity Price (p/kWh)

-Standing Charges and Unit Rates based on Ofgem's Price Cap from 1st October to 31st December 2025
+Standing charges and unit rates are based on Ofgem's Price Cap from 1 July to 30 September 2026.

 When comparing the electricity unit rates you are paying, it is sometimes helpful to understand what the average electricity cost is in your region.
 This is because energy prices differ depending on which part of the country you live in, known as a PES region - standing for 'Public Electricity Suppliers' that each powered certain areas of the UK when the electricity sector was privatised in 1997.